XNOR raises $12M for its cloud-free, super-efficient AI

 XNOR’s model lets a developer or manufacturer plug in a few basic attributes and get a model pre-trained for their needs.

-Say you’re the cheap security camera maker; you need to recognize people and pets and fires, but not cars or boats or plants, you’re using such and such ARM core and camera, and you need to render at 5 frames per second but only have 128 MB of RAM to work with.
+Say you’re the cheap security camera maker; you need to recognize people and pets and fires, but not cars or boats or plants, you’re using such and such ARM core and camera and you need to render at five frames per second but only have 128 MB of RAM to work with.
 Ding — here’s your model.

-Or say you’re a parking lot company and you need to recognize empty spots, license plates, and people lurking suspiciously.
+Or say you’re a parking lot company and you need to recognize empty spots, license plates and people lurking suspiciously.
 You’ve got such and such a setup.
 Ding — here’s your model.

 These AI agents can be dropped into various code bases fairly easily and never need to phone home or have their data audited or updated, they’ll just run like greased lightning on the platform.
 Farhadi told me they’ve established the most common use cases and devices through research and feedback, and many customers should be able to grab an “off the shelf” model just like that.
 That’s Phase 1, as he called it, and should be launching this fall.